NickCrews/airtable-kit/README.md

 npx airtable-kit codegen all --api-key YOUR_API_KEY
 ```

-This will create a files under `./schemas/`, one per base.
+This will fetch all the bases that the API key has access for, and create files under `./schemas/`, one per base.
 (If you instead wanted to just generate a single base schema, see `npx airtable-kit codegen base --help`.)
 Here is an example generated schema file for a base called `Project Tracker`, saved as `schemas/projectTracker.ts`: